nguyenddang/vexu_synthetic/README.md

 ```bash
 sbatch gen.sh
 ```
 See `gen.sh` for more details.
 By default script generate 1000 scenes with 5 captures each.
 Adjust as needed.
+You can generate on multiple GPUs by submitting multiple jobs with different `--gpu` index.
+Simply `sbatch gen.sh` multiple times but change the `--gpu` flag.

+## Hardware + time considerations
-Note that each capture is ~1.2MB.
+Note that each capture (with 1920x1200 resolution) is ~1.2MB.
 So 1000 scenes with 5 captures each is ~6GB.
 Make sure you have enough space in your home directory.
+A single capture takes ~ 13-15s.
+So 1000 scenes with 5 captures each will take ~ 4.5 hours on a single L40S GPU.
+You can speed this up by submitting multiple jobs with different `--gpu` index.

+TODO:
+- Maybe extending data to segmentation?